MicrosoftDocs/win32/desktop-src/Power/power-setting-guids.md

 <span id="guid_system_awaymode"></span>
 **GUID\_SYSTEM\_AWAYMODE** (98A7F580-01F7-48AA-9C0F-44352C29E5C0)

-The system is entering or exiting away mode.
+The system is entering or exiting away-mode.

-The **Data** member is a **DWORD** that indicates the current away mode state:
+The **Data** member is a **DWORD** that indicates the current away-mode state:

-0x0 - The computer is exiting away mode.
+0x0 - The computer is exiting away-mode.

-0x1 - The computer is entering away mode.
+0x1 - The computer is entering away-mode.

 ## Requirements